N ewspaper articles about someone

 I took a deep breath, reviewed the dreams in my mind and put them together until they made

 sense.
-At least I believed I did, hoping that the clock's hands clock showing the ten o'clock time
+At least I believed I did, hoping that the clock's hands showing the ten o'clock time

 of the meeting was a confirmation of the dreams' veracity.
 I quickly dressed then rushed down to